alemarcha/UMS/README.md

 * YAML support for vscode
 * Swagger Viewer (in order to preview the doc)

+## Execute test with Mocha, chai and Supertest

+* cd UMS/server
+* npm run test-server
+  * You will see results of testing in command line

 ## Developers

 Alexis Martínez Chacón (alexis.martinez@juntadeandalucia.es)